s386Fall2023/s386Fall2023.github.io/_assignments/04oop.md

 **Task 2:** Create a `Library` class

 1. Attributes:
-   - `dataframe`: A pandas DataFrame loaded from a provided CSV.
+   - `data`: A pandas DataFrame loaded from a provided CSV.

 2. Methods:
    - `add_book()`: Takes an instance of `Book` and adds it to the dataframe.